eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 to ensure that OS-level authentication is available and is sufficiently secure, during installation of the Wallet Unit, the Wallet Unit enforces the activation of an OS-level User authentication mechanism with adequate security policies.
-See the requirements on User authentication in [Topic 40](./annexes/annex-2/annex-2-high-level-requirements.md#a2340-topic-40---wallet-instance-installation-and-wallet-unit-activation-and-management).
+See the requirements on User authentication in [Topic 40](./annexes/annex-2/annex-2-high-level-requirements.md#a2340-topic-40---wallet-instance-installation-and-wallet-unit-activation-and-management), Section C.

 User authentication before requesting, presenting, or deleting attestations (point 2 above) is always done by the WSCA/WSCD.
 It means that the User gives